bbkanev/Project_2_SS24/README.md

     http://127.0.0.1:5000/login
     ```

-5. Create a new test and add questions to it.
+5. Create a new test.
     ```
     http://127.0.0.1:5000/add_test
     ```